 There are no hard and fast rules as to which insurance you should get first.
 It all depends on your current needs, budget and life stage.
 For instance, if you have a family that is dependent on you for income, you may want to purchase critical illness insurance to take care of costs that might incur from a major illness.
 If you are worried about outpatient expenses or loss of income in the case of an accident, personal accident insurance may be more of a priority.

 With life insurance, you can be sure that you’ll be financially supported during unfortunate events such as death or TPD.
 Whole life insurance is a long-term commitment—if you start early, the portion of your premium that’s being invested will have a longer duration to accumulate cash value.
-However, if you’re only looking for pure protection without any cash value, a term insurance might be more suited for you. would definitely take some planning and consideration.
+However, if you’re only looking for pure protection without any cash value, a term insurance might be more suited for you.
+Choosing the right life insurance plan would definitely take some planning and consideration.

 Knowing what falls under life insurance and health insurance is one thing, but knowing how much you should put into each type of insurance is another.